-2.06 Assignment Duties of Committee Members: Each member of a Committee shall act through panels assigned by the chair of the Committee for summary disposition investigatory hearings dockets and evidentiary hearings.
-Promptly after assignment, notice must be provided to the Respondent by United States certified mail, return receipt requested, of the names and addresses of the panel members assigned to each grievance Complaint.
-A member is disqualified or is subject to recusal to sit as a panel member for either an investigatory hearing or an evidentiary hearing if a district judge would, under similar circumstances, be disqualified or recused.
-If a member is disqualified or recused, another panel member shall be appointed by the Committee chair.
-No peremptory challenges of a Committee panel member are allowed.
-Any alleged grounds for disqualification or recusal of a panel member are conclusively waived if not brought to the attention of the panel within ten days after receipt of notification or recusal not reasonably discoverable within the ten day period may be asserted within ten days after they were discovered or in the exercise of reasonable diligence should have been discovered.

-2.07 Duties of Committees: Committees shall act through panels, as assigned by the Committee chairs, to conduct investigatory hearings- summary disposition dockets and or evidentiary hearings.
+- 2.06.
+Assignment of Committee Members: Each member of a Committee shall act through panels assigned by the chair of the Committee for investigatory hearings, summary disposition dockets, and evidentiary hearings.
+Promptly after assignment, notice must be provided to the Respondent of the names and addresses of the panel members assigned to each Complaint.
+A member is disqualified or is subject to recusal as a panel member for an evidentiary hearing if a district judge would, under similar circumstances, be disqualified or recused.
+If a member is disqualified or recused, another member shall be appointed by the Committee chair.
+No peremptory challenges of a Committee member are allowed.
+Any alleged grounds for disqualification or recusal of a panel member are conclusively waived if not brought to the attention of the panel within ten days after receipt of notification or recusal not reasonably discoverable within the ten day period may be asserted within ten days after they were discovered or in the exercise of reasonable diligence should have been discovered. - 2.07.
+Duties of Committees: Committees shall act through panels, as assigned by the Committee chairs, to conduct investigatory hearings, summary disposition dockets and evidentiary hearings.
 No panel may consist of more than one-half of all members of the Committee or fewer than three members.
 If a member of a panel is disqualified, recused or otherwise unable to serve, the chair shall appoint a replacement.
 Panels must be composed of two attorney members for each public member.
-A majority constitutes a quorum must include at least one public member for every two attorney members present and consists of a majority of the membership of the panel, and business shall be conducted upon majority vote of those members present, a quorum being had.
+A quorum must include at least one public member for every two attorney members present and consists of a majority of the membership of the panel, and business shall be conducted upon majority vote of those members present, a quorum being had.
 In matters in which evidence is taken, no member may vote unless that member has heard or reviewed all the evidence.
 It shall be conclusively presumed, however, not subject to discovery or challenge in any subsequent proceeding, that every member casting a vote has heard or reviewed all the evidence.
-No member, attorney or public. may be appointed by the chair in the same matter for both the investigatory panel-Summary Disposition docket and the Eevidentiary Ppanel pertaining to the same disciplinary matter.
-All Committee panels must be randomly selected by the chair.
-Any tie vote is a vote in favor of the position of the Respondent.

-2.08 Expenses: Members of Committees serve without compensation but are entitled to reimbursement by the State Bar for their reasonable, actual, and necessary expenses.
+No member, attorney or public, may be appointed by the chair to an Evidentiary Panel pertaining to the same disciplinary matter that the member considered at either an investigatory hearing or summary disposition docket.
+Any tie vote is a vote in favor of the position of the Respondent. - 2.08.
+Expenses: Members of Committees serve without compensation but are entitled to reimbursement by the State Bar for their reasonable, actual, and necessary expenses.

-2.09 Notice to Parties:
+2.09.
+Notice to Parties: